arinjoy/Landmark-Remark/README.md

   4.	***View-Controllers*** – The controllers that directly interact with the UI and manage the UI state.
 The code for Views and View-Controllers have similar goals and they are commonly categorised into one category

 The communication between view-models and view-controllers can happen in many different ways - delegates, callback blocks, notifications, KVO, target/action event observers.
 Each of this approach has its own pros and cons.
 My personal preference is to use ReactiveCocoa to handle them in a clean and efficient way.
 However, due to strict requirements of this assignment for not to use any non-apple library/framework, I refrained from using ReactiveCocoa.
 I have chosen traditional ***delegate*** based approach to achieve the communication between view-models and view-controllers.

+***
+## 2. Backend Infrastructure:

+Well-known Parse backend has been used.
+Since parse is shutting down their core services, I have used their recommended way of creating a NodeJS Parse Server on Heroku and hosting an instance of MongoDB on Heroku on free-to-use tier.
+The mobile app connects to this Parse server on Heroku to use the Parse specific API from the Swift code.
+The companion Parse SDK is also being used in this project as a Cocoapod.